THE BIG WHITE SIGN

 as though against our will the bell would ring

-I can still remember the rich earthen scent as we made our dream houses
+I can still remember the rich earthen scent as we made our dream

 shaped with the freshly fallen leaves